MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 # How to manage sessions

 In this article, you'll learn how to work with sessions.
 With sessions, you can group one or more jobs against a single target, which allows you to manage jobs effectively.
 For more information, see [Interactive quantum computing: sessions](xref:microsoft.quantum.hybrid.interactive).

+> [!NOTE]
+>  Sessions are managed with Python, even when running Q# inline code.
+Currently sessions can’t be initiated directly by Q#, for more information see “Q# + Python” section of [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions).

 ## Retrieve sessions, list sessions, and list jobs of sessions